The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 So where are the voters when you come campaigning into their lives?

-They’re living their lives just like you were living yours before you decided to run for office.
+They’re living their lives just like you were living yours before you go the crazy idea to run for office.

-And everyone is the hero of their own story.
+And just like you (and me), everyone else in the world is the hero of their own story.

-You must acknowledge this and make it part of your campaign.
+You must acknowledge this, remember it, and always make it part of your campaign.

 If you’re the hero of the story, the voters don’t have a single reason to pay attention to you.

-But if they are the heroes of the story you’re telling, then they have reason to sit up and take notice.
+But if you make sure the voters are the heroes of the story your campaign is telling, then they have reason to sit up, stop scrolling their social feeds, and take notice of you.

 2. The Problems